bobbingwide/oik-blocks/readme.txt

 1. to be completed

 == Upgrade Notice ==
+= 1.4.1 =
+Upgrade to support blocks with complex descriptions. eg Jetpack/markdown.

 = 1.4.0 =
 Update for improved display of Variations and SVG icons.